huggingface/blog/switch_transformers.md

 With the publication of several research papers and the adoption of MoEs in increasingly more tasks, this architecture has gained popularity in recent months.

 Google open-sourced the largest MoE-based models last year in the paper [Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity](https://arxiv.org/abs/2101.03961).
 The paper released a trillion parameter model, Switch-c-2048 (3.1 Terabytes!).
-The model is now publicly available on [Hugging Face Hub](https://huggingface.co/models?search=switch), making it the biggest model on the platform.
+The model is now publicly available on [HuggingFace Hub](https://huggingface.co/models?search=switch), making it the biggest model on the platform.

 In an effort to democratize its usage and centralize the research efforts around common implementations, we are providing a base implementation of `SwitchTransformer` with the top-1 routing mechanism.
 We hope that the community will be able to build upon it and easily share their results.